IleaHeft/DUF1220annotator/README.md

 DUF1220annotator is a toolkit for locating the coordinates of DUF1220 domains in a reference genome and assigning them to the appropriate DUF1220 subytpe/clade.

-This code was used to generate the DUF1220 annotations utilized in:
+This code was used to generate the DUF1220 annotations utilized in the forthcoming paper:

 > Astling, DP, Heft IE, Jones, KL, Sikela, JM.
 "High resolution measurement of DUF1220 domain copy number from whole genome sequence data"